hacki11/ioBroker.bsblan/README.md

 - Numbers, Enums and hr:min types are now writable (of course only writable IDs can be written)

 ## Changelog
+### 0.3.4
+* Fix order of individual destinations (They need to be queried sorted by destination, starting with default destination)
 ### 0.3.3
 * Support for individual addressing methods e.g. `710!7`